How you’ll feel AFTER TAKING

 Mentoring

 One differentiating factor of the SLDP is our Mentoring program.
 The learner’s growth is in many ways contingent upon the support that they’ll receive along the way.
-A supervisor will check in, the facilitator will assign reading or other action planning activities, but a Mentor is the person, dedicated to helping the leader to reflect, take calculated risks, and be accountable to the program’s goals.
+Supervisors may provide encouragement and facilitators provide instruction, but mentors create something different: a trusted relationship for reflection, challenge, accountability, and growth.

-In the first session that we meet with the learner, their first assignment is to seek out and identify a Mentor.
-Typically, someone within the organization that has been successful in the organization and would be amenable to working with the next generation of leaders will be enlisted and trained as a Mentor for the SLDP.
-This involves a 90 minute session just for the Mentors to learn about Mentoring, -specifically the Socratic Method.
+In the first session that we meet with the learners (at Orientation), one of their first assignments is to seek out and identify a Mentor.
+Typically, someone within the organization that has been successful in that organization (or discipline) and would be amenable to working with the next generation of leaders will be enlisted and trained as a Mentor for the SLDP.
+This involves a 90-minute session just for the Mentors to learn about Mentoring, -specifically the Socratic Method.

 In addition to the virtual, instructor-led session, the Mentor will receive a booklet that addresses the topics, the objectives, the action-items recommended for the learners, and they will understand the assessments that the learner will take.
 For each session, a list of open-ended questions are provided as support material for the Mentor to use as appropriate.